jack-michaud/magicmirror2-react-module/README.md

 ## Why?

-Instead of re-writing [MagicMirror^2](https://github.com/MichMich/MagicMirror) in React, it made my sense to me to hook into the existing module system and write a react module.
+Instead of re-writing [MagicMirror^2](https://github.com/MichMich/MagicMirror) in React, it made more sense to me to hook into the existing module system and write a react module.

 # Forking for development